wechuli/http4k/src/docs/blog/testing_http4k/6_clicky_clicky_with_webdriver/index.md

 title: http4k blog: Testing http4k - Part 6: Clicky-clicky with WebDriver
-description: Part 6 of the "Testing http4k" series covers the testing of applications using the provided WebDriver support.
+description: Part 6 of the "Testing http4k" series covers the testing of browser-based app using the provided WebDriver support.

 # Testing http4k - Part 6: Clicky-clicky with WebDriver